Canvasbird/canvasboard/README.md

 More on [Wiki](https://github.com/Canvasbird/canvasboard/wiki)

-## Open Source Programs we have been a associated with:
+## Open Source Programs we have been associated with:

 <p align="center">
 <a href="https://winterofcode.com/"><img src="./src/assets/Open%20Source%20Program/WOC.jpg" width="200px" height="200px" /></a>